devisle/advanced-react-cli/README.md

   - [NodeJS](https://nodejs.org/en/download/) to download/install Node.Js (NPM gets installed with Node.Js).
   - [Yarn](https://yarnpkg.com/en/docs/getting-started) to download/install Yarn Package Manager

 - Alternatively, if you would like to contribute and test it locally, you may fork the repo, and/or clone it to your local desktop.
-Once you've done that, open the terminal in that local folder and run the command [NPM Users] `npm install` or [Yarn Users]`yarn install` to install the required dependencies.
+Once you've done that, open the terminal in that local folder and run the command [**NPM Users**] `npm install` or [**Yarn Users**]`yarn install` to install the required dependencies.
 - After that, you may open the folder in your editor of choice.
-Once again, in the terminal you may simply run [NPM Users]`npm run react-cli` or [Yarn Users] `yarn run react-cli` to get it working.
+Once again, in the terminal you may simply run [**NPM Users**]`npm run react-cli` or [**Yarn Users**] `yarn run react-cli` to get it working.
 And voila!

 2. Can I report any issues or bugs with the CLI?
 How do I report it?

 - We appreciate all the reports on bugs or issues from the community!
-- You may report an issue by going to this [Link - Issues](https://github.com/devisle/advanced-react-cli/issues) and clicking on the "New Issue" button highlighted in green.
+- You may report an issue by going to this [Here](https://github.com/devisle/advanced-react-cli/issues/new/choose) and next to the "Bug Report", click the button "Get Started"!
 - If you wish to get in touch with us quicker, you may join our Discord server!
 The link is under the "Dev Isle Community" section

 3. I would like to make a feature request.
 Where do I do it?

-- We very open to your suggestions for the CLI!
+- We are very open to your suggestions for the CLI!
 - If you'd like to make a new feature request, just head over [here](https://github.com/devisle/advanced-react-cli/issues/new/choose) and next to the "Feature Request", click the button "Get Started"!

+4. I would like to make a pull request.
+How can I do it?

+- We are very open to your pull request for the CLI!
+- Before making a pull request, be sure to read the [contribution guidelines](https://github.com/devisle/advanced-react-cli/blob/master/CONTRIBUTING.md) that also have the pull request tutorial.

 ## Dev Isle Community

-Are interested in hanging out, contributing to our open-source repos and be a part of a good community?
+Are you interested in hanging out, contributing to our open-source repos and be a part of a good community?
 We would love for you to join us on our [Discord](http://discord.gg/MSTQKRE).

 ## License